mlz-ictrl/nicos/doc/source/install.rst

   - python-xmpp (optional, for Jabber notifications)
   - pyserial (optional, for TACO-less serial line communication)

-* For the status monitor: one of PyQt4, PyGTK, PyFLTK or Tkinter
+* For the client-server GUI and status monitor:

-* For the client-server GUI:

   - PyQt4
   - numpy
-  - PyQwt (optional, for liveplot display)
+  - PyQwt (optional, for plots)
   - scipy (optional, for fitting)